-Incidentally, at the moment, I see the Lonely Planet title is the most popular guide in Amazon’s Japan Guide Book category.
-Proving that, in spite of my fondness for The Rough Guide, this is whole process is about personal viewpoint and preferences.
+Incidentally, at the moment, I see the Lonely Planet title is the most popular guide in Amazon's Japan Guidebook category.
+Proving that, in spite of my fondness for The Rough Guide, this whole process is about personal viewpoint and preferences.

 Also, although there are fewer pages than the 2008 edition (880 now compared with over 1,000 then) the book is noticeably thicker than its earlier edition.
 I guess that's what you get with thicker paper!

-So, that was my original and recent experience of choosing what, for me, is the best guide book to Japan.
+So, that was my original and recent experience of choosing what, for me, is the best guidebook to Japan.
 Tastes, preferences and needs differ.
-Your needs may be indeed be different, meaning a different guide is better suited to you.
-But, however you choose, choose wisely, and you’ll have an invaluable resource that rewards your adventures in Japan for years to come.
+Your needs may indeed be different, meaning a different guide is better suited to you.
+But, however you choose, choose wisely, and you'll have an invaluable resource that rewards your adventures in Japan for years to come.

 Enjoyed this article?
 Please share this image:

-Buy my new ebook How To Travel In Japan Without Speaking Japanese
+Buy my book How To Travel In Japan Without Speaking Japanese

 What's your favourite Japan travel guidebook and why?
 Let me know by leaving a comment below...